cyberarte/Spectral-Matlab/README.md

 # Spectral-Matlab
-Spectral Methods for solving problems of Mathematical physics via Matlab
+Spectral Methods for solving problems of Mathematical physics, such as hea equation, diffusion etc. via Matlab